APImetrics/APIm-CLI/docs/webhooks.md

       Username to use for authentication.
 Used by [generic].

   --webhook-id=<value>
       (required) Webhook to edit.
+Can be found using the command `apimetrics webhooks --columns name,id`.

   --workflow-id=<value>
       APImetrics workflow to run.
-Used by [apimetrics_workflow].
+Can be found by using the command `apimetrics workflows --columns name,id`.
+Used by [apimetrics_workflow: required].

 GLOBAL FLAGS
   --json  Format output as json.